Phone Charging Port Repair Sydney — Diagnosis, Cost & When Not to Bother

 Four scenarios where we tell Sydney customers to stop spending money on the port:

-- Budget Android older than 3 years.
-A $130 port repair on a Xiaomi Redmi Note 9 that resells for $100 is a losing trade.
+- Old budget Android worth less than the repair.
+A port repair on an ageing budget phone that is worth little second-hand is often a losing trade.
 Go wireless charging (if the model supports it) or replace.

 - Port damage plus dying battery plus tired screen.
-Once a phone needs three things at once, the total bill often exceeds 60 percent of a new mid-range.
+Once a phone needs several things at once, the combined cost can approach the price of a replacement.
 Pick one: replace the phone, or fix only the most critical issue.

 - Water damage that also killed the charging IC.
 If moisture got to the USB-PD controller chip on the logic board, a new port will not charge either.
-Requires board-level diagnostics first.
+Requires board-level diagnostics first — that's what the free diagnostic is for.

 How to make your charging port last

-- Clean the port every 3 months.
-30 seconds with a toothpick stops 90 percent of charging problems.
+- Clean the port regularly.
+A quick clean with a wooden toothpick prevents most lint-related charging problems.

 - Don't leave the cable plugged in overnight under the pillow or in a bag.
 Lateral stress bends pins.

 - Use MagSafe or Qi wireless charging on the bedside.
-Halves the daily wear on the port.
+Reduces daily wear on the port.

 - Avoid no-name braided cables.
 The braided jackets shed fibres into the port.

 - Don't ignore "charging slowly" warnings.
-Usually the first sign of a failing port, often 2 to 3 months before complete failure.
+Often an early sign of a failing port — get it checked before it fails completely.

 Charging port repair in Auburn, Sydney